derRiesenOtter/bachelor/docs/thesis/introduction.typ

 - often machine learning models used (the newer ones)
 @hou_machine_2024

+PhaSePred
+Study points out that other predictors fail to predict Partner Dependent PS Proteins and add features to make it better.
+- has interesting data set containing a classification for self PS and Partner Dependent PS
+@chen_screening_2022

 PSAP
 based solely on amino acid content of the proteins.
 Uses Random Forest.
 Important features were Fraction of AS C and L, percentage of IDRs and Low Complexity scores.
+- interesting data set containing a classification for PS with IDR and without
 @mierlo_predicting_2021

 PSPire